 In April of 2015, the Catholic Services Appeal Foundation moved to its new home in Plymouth, MN.

-The Catholic Services Appeal Foundation currently has five employees.
+The Catholic Services Appeal Foundation currently has four employees.

-As of February 2019, CSAF has 18 volunteer board members.
+As of February 2019, the CSAF has 18 volunteer board members.

 Many of the designated ministries are set forth in the Articles and Bylaws and remain the same year-to-year.
 Major recipients of the Appeal include Catholic Grade Schools and High Schools within the Archdiocese (including individual student scholarships), the Seminaries of Saint Paul, Catholic Charities, Catholic Hospital Chaplains, and Latino Ministries.
 There are 20 Designated Ministries in all, with Abria Pregnancy Resources, and the Society of St. Vincent de Paul-Twin Cities the most recent additions in 2019.